 Article 13: Digital Video Recording System (In-Car Video)

-7.2 Recordings relevant to a formal complaint against this agency or an officer of this agency must be kept the date it was created plus three years.
+7.2 Recordings relevant to a formal complaint against this agency or an officer of this agency must be kept the date it was created plus three years2.

-Dennis M. Emmi Chief of Police
+Vincent S. Palazzolo Chief of Police